Key takeaways

 One client ran four consecutive 90-day sprints, each building on the last.
 By month 12, they’d achieved more than the original 3-year plan had promised.
 They proved each step worked before taking the next one.
 That sequencing was everything.

-90 days won’t transform your company.
-But it will tell you if transformation is possible, who will drive it, what will break, and what it’s actually worth.
+90 days won’t change your company.
+But it will tell you if rollout is possible, who will drive it, what will break, and what it’s actually worth.

 In a world where 95% of GenAI pilots fail to deliver measurable returns and analysts predicted 30% of AI projects would be abandoned after proof of concept, intelligence beats ambition.
 Start your 90 days to prove something.
 Anything.

 Because proof builds momentum.
-And momentum is what transforms companies.
+And momentum is what reshapes companies.